JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 }
 ```

-With callable references to functional interface constructors enabled, any code using the `::Printer` function reference will compile.
+Its constructor will be created implicitly,  and any code using the `::Printer` function reference will compile.
 For example:

 ```kotlin
 documentsStorage.addPrinter(::Printer)